 There aren’t many better places in the Lower Mainland to build a sand castle than at Spanish Banks.
 Also, when the tide comes back in, the water is usually warmer than most other Vancouver ocean beaches (although still far from Hawaii-like warm).

 The beach at Spanish Banks is sometimes used for volleyball tournaments due to the large number of courts.
-It’s popular with kite enthusiasts as well.
+It’s popular with kite enthusiasts too.
 There is a small concession stand that sells snacks and ice cream in the summer.

 The sand at the beach is amazing, as are the views.
 Spanish Banks is justifiably one of Vancouver’s most popular and famous beaches!